-Click on Edit to assign different configuration settings to each SSID.
+Click on Edit to configure settings.
 The configuration panel appears as follows:

 When you switch to Client, Client-Router, or Slave modes, a Site Survey button will be available on the Basic WLAN Setup panel.
 Click the "Site Survey" button to view information about available APs, as shown in the following figure.
 You can click on the SSID of an entity and bring the value of its SSID onto the SSID field of the Basic WLAN Setup page.
 Click the Refresh button to re-scan and update the table.